itlezy/eMule/README.md

 This setting allows to set a maximum amount of upload slots that will never be surpassed, to reduce I/O contention in both disk and network.
 If you are seeding from multiple disk drives or SSD drives, then you can bump up the upload slots as you deem fit.

 ### Additional Settings
+`BBMaxUploadTargetFillPerc=80` given the max upload speed (which we reccomend to set!), indicates the target % to fill.
+Below that overall upload speed target, the slow client logic will take place and slow clients will be deprioritized from the upload slots.
+Slow clients will be deprioritized only when there are clients in the waiting list
+\
+`BBSlowRateTolerancePerc=133` given the max up clients allowed, will identify slow clients based on the formula `BBSlowRateTolerancePerc / 100.0f * (1 + BBMaxUpClientsAllowed)` You can monitor the slowness of a client by the _caught slow_ column in the upload list
+\
 `BBSlowDownloaderSampleDepth=4` indicates how many samples are taken in account to mark a client as "slow downloader".
 This provides a temporal depth to mark slow clients and remove them from the upload slots.
-Suggested values are between 2 and 12
+Suggested values are between 2 (aggressive) and 12 (more relaxed)
 \
 `BBSessionMaxTrans=68719476736` indicates how much data in bytes is allowed for a client to download in a single session.
 Adjust based on the files you plan to share, default is 64Gb
 \